pratikpc/GoldPKG/README.md

 > goldpkg --vcpkg <-commands->
 ```

+11. Why create GoldPKG?
+    I wanted something like Node_Modules and NPM for C++
+    However, I found nothing that works well
+    VCPKG working as submodules was begging to be used as the Node_Modules of the C++ World
+    Begging I tell you.
+Begging!

-11. Can this be used for production?
+12. Can this be used for production?
     I am not sure.
-I don't think it should be used in production till we reach `0.1.0`
+I don't think it should be used in production till we reach our first major release

 ---